simpulton/angular-website-routes/README.md

-angular-website-routes
+Building an AngularJS Website Using Routes
 ======================

-A simple website example using routes.
+This is a simple AngularJS website using routes and partials.
+I have also included StateService to show how to preserve state across route changes.